deepwilson/insights/_pages/resume.md

 ## Work Experience

+### **Siemens**
+*Sr. Machine learning Engineer* (*May 2021 - Present*)
+- Currently working on contamination prevention at vaccine production workbench by detecting 3D Human Pose and restricting human movement on the basis of speed and co-worker proximity.
+(Client - GSK)
+- Custom object detection pipeline to detect faulty clip placements on automotive dashboards (Client - Faurecia)
+- Attention based U-Net to detect alpha-numeric text from drum-disks (Client - Munjal)

 ### **Orbo.ai**
-*Computer Vision Engineer* (*October 2019 - present*)
+*Computer Vision Engineer* (*October 2019 - May 2021*)
-- Currently leading the Face Recognition project for Mumbai Metro (MMRDA) along with Face detection following LFFD architecture.
-Literature survey and training models from scratch with large-scale data along with OpenVINO optimization and hardware setup.
+- Lead the Face Recognition project for Mumbai Metro (MMRDA) Literature survey and training models from scratch with large-scale data along with OpenVINO optimization and hardware setup.
-Data augmentation to tackle racial bias (specific to Indian faces) and low lighting
+Data augmentation to tackle racial bias (specific to Indian faces) and low lighting without sacrificing LFW accuracy (99.3%)
 - Face detection model on the lines of LFFD (A Light and Fast Face Detector for Edge Devices) for real-time crowd monitoring.
-- Packaged deep learning models (SR, face mask detection, social distance monitoring etc.) into production level C++ SDKs for clients oriented towards deployment on edge devices like routers.
+- Packaged deep learning models (SR, face mask detection, social distance monitoring etc.) into production level C++ SDKs for clients oriented towards deployment on edge devices like routers (Client - Cisco)
 - Created Super Resolution models using Residual Dense Block architecture for entertainment industry and mobile phones (lightweight models by pruning and quantization)
-- Created benchmarking tools to assess model performance in terms of VMAF, PSNR, SSIM etc. for super resolution applications.
+- Created benchmarking tools to assess model performance in terms of VMAF, PSNR, SSIM etc. for super resolution applications

 ### **Yrals Digital Pvt.
 Ltd.**
 *Developer Python | Machine Learning* (*March 2017 - October 2019*)